Table of Contents:

 THE CENTER STORE

-This week's question: Thanks to everyone who came out to the Annual Owner Meeting last week!
+This week's question: Thanks to everyone who came out to the Annual Owner Meeting!
 If you attended, what did you like about the meeting?
 What could we improve?
 If you didn't attend, why not?

 PFC COOKING CLASSES

 Register for one of our fun, interactive cooking classes!
 All classes are held in the Can-Do Kitchen (511 Harrison St).
 Values Program classes are $5 each; all other classes are $20 per adult, kids come free.
 And come hungry!
 In our classes, you’ll always eat well.
 Space is limited, so please sign up today with a friendly PFC cashier!